Biasca: Churches of Biasca

 The parish church of San Pietro dates back to the migration period following the collapse of the Western Roman Empire.
 It is the oldest Ambrosian Rite church in the region that came to be known as Ambrosian Valleys, which included the Levantine and Blenio valleys and the villages of the Riviera village down to Gnosca and Claro.
 It was the center of a parish at Biasca.
 However, it appears that the Church of San Martino in Olivone formed another independent parish, at least until the mid-12th century.
-The Church of San Martino was probably built in the 11th century.
+The Church of San Pietro was probably built in the 11th century.
 It became a collegiate church with a dean and canons.
 The collegiate chapter's statutes originate in 1398.
 It possessed the right to collect tithes in the Riviera and Levantine valleys.
 The Church of SS Giacomo e Filippo was finished in 1468 the village, but was destroyed, along with other religious and secular buildings, during the wars of the early 16th century.
 A Catholic church, the Rotonda di San Carlo, is a magnificent example of the modern architecture of the Milanese architect Macciacchini.